 Albania experiences variations in climate, depending on the region – the coastal areas tend to experience hot summers and cool winters, while the mountainous areas feature short, mild summers and cold winters.
 Depending on when and where you intend to travel, check the weather reports and dress accordingly.

 World heritage sites

-Albania has 3 properties listed on the World Heritage List, with a further 4 listed on the Tentative List.
+Albania has 3 properties listed on the UNESCO World Heritage site list, with a further 4 places on the Tentative List.
 You can view the listed properties here: (https://whc.unesco.org/en/statesparties/al).
 The listed properties include:

-Butrint, an archaelogical site containing the ruins of previous settlements of Greeks, Romans and Byzantines
+Butrint, an archaeological site containing the ruins of previous settlements of Greeks, Romans and Byzantines.

 Festivals & Events

 Albania celebrates its heritage and cultural traditions through several festivals and events throughout the year.
 Every year, the National Festival of Urban Folk Songs is held in March, with the traditional folk songs and music of Albania celebrated through the staging of live performances and recitals.
 The Gjirokaster Folk Festival is another event of national significance – held every 5 years, it showcases traditional Albanian clothing, music, dance, and arts.
 More contemporary-minded events include the International Festival of Modern and Contemporary Dance and the Tirana International Film Festival.